 Five Balls Peg Frank Chance

 Along with being an able manager, Frank Chance was quite possibly the best all-around first baseman of his time.
 His fiery nature led to numerous beanings, which shortened his career.
 Although Chance hit .316 in 1905, he is remembered more for being hit by pitches a record five times during a doubleheader.
-Joe Tinker once said of his teammate, ''Chance and McGraw were born to battle on baseball fields."
+Joe Tinker once said of his teammate, ''Chance and [John] McGraw were born to battle on baseball fields."

 Find even more highlights from the 1905 baseball season on the next page.